Harshpreetsingh1/audiometer/APP_EXIT_FIX.md

 - Check debug_gui.py output if needed for detailed logging

 ## Additional Notes
-- All files compile without syntax errors
+- All files compiled without syntax errors
 - AscendingMethod, Controller, and AudioStream initialize successfully in tests
 - The fixes preserve the original functionality while making the code GUI-safe